 What Is a Corner Summer House?

-A corner summer house is essentially a garden building with a unique triangular or angled design, made to fit snugly into the corner of your outdoor space.
-Unlike traditional rectangular summer houses, which can sometimes dominate a garden, the corner design maximises available space while leaving the rest of your garden open.
+A corner summer house is a garden building with a triangular or angled design, made to fit snugly into the corner of your outdoor space.
+Unlike traditional rectangular summer houses, which can dominate a garden, the corner design makes use of available space while leaving the rest of the garden open.

 Why Choose a Corner Summer House?

-- Adds value to property: Estate agents often highlight outbuildings as a desirable feature.
+- Adds appeal to a property: A well-built outbuilding is often seen as a desirable feature by buyers

 Popular Uses for a Corner Summer House